backstage/backstage/plugins/incremental-ingestion-backend/README.md

 1. The cursor must be serializable to JSON (not an issue for most RESTful or GraphQL based APIs).
 2. The client must be stateless - a client is created from scratch for each iteration to allow distributing processing over multiple replicas.
 3. There must be sufficient storage in Postgres to handle the additional data.
+(Presumably, this is also true of sqlite, but it has only been tested with Postgres.)

 ## Installation